How VRT (Vertiv Holdings Co) Makes Money in 2025: A Deep-Dive With Income Statement

 • Cost of Revenue: $1.67B (+26.4% YoY)

-• VRT maintains robust margins due to its scalable digital business model and operational efficiencies in manufacturing and service delivery.
+• VRT maintains robust margins due to its scalable solutions, operational efficiencies, and a focus on high-value, mission-critical products.

-• Most costs come from manufacturing, supply chain logistics, and service delivery operations.
+• Most costs come from manufacturing, supply chain, and direct service delivery.

 Operating Income and Expenses

-• VRT continues to prioritize innovation and invest in growth while maintaining efficiency in its operating structure.
+• VRT continues to prioritize innovation and invest in growth while maintaining operational efficiency.

 Net Income

-• VRT converts a significant portion of sales into profit due to its operational scalability and efficiency.
+• VRT converts a significant portion of sales into profit due to its scalable business model and operational discipline.

 What Drives VRT's Money Machine?

-• Data center infrastructure solutions: The primary revenue driver, accounting for the majority of sales, as global demand for digital infrastructure accelerates.
+• Data center and digital infrastructure demand: The primary revenue driver, representing the vast majority of sales.

 Visualizing VRT's Financial Flows